The Construction of Space Shuttle Launch Complex 39-B

 Water into the pad, and the dark tangle of the

-9099 Building (which includes much more than the "9099 Building" itself, but this whole deeply-complicated area was invariably referred to as the 9099 Building, so that's what we're going to call the whole area too, unless further cosiderations dictate that we specify any of the other systems and/or equipment in this area by thier own specific names) on top of the pad, below and in front of the water tower.
+9099 Building (which includes much more than the "9099 Building" itself, but this whole deeply-complicated area was invariably referred to as the 9099 Building, so that's what we're going to call the whole area too, unless further considerations dictate that we specify any of the other systems and/or equipment in this area by their own specific names) on top of the pad, below and in front of the water tower.

 The tall red multi-platformed structure of the